Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers

 Securing skilled workers in the STEM field is a key challenge.
 In order to master these, we have to inspire and qualify young people for STEM subjects.
 There is still a lot of untapped potential here.
 For example, children and young people who, for various reasons, have not yet found access to (MINT) educational opportunities.

-Im ersten Teil This article is intended to provide an approximation of the term "Easy-to-ignore groups“, as it is also used for these groups, which have so far hardly been reached by educational offers.
+Im ersten Teil This article is intended to provide an approximation of the term "Easy-to-ignore groups(“Easily overlooked groups”) because it is also used for these groups that have so far hardly been reached through educational offerings.
 By this we mean in particular children and young people with different, challenging life situations and educational histories.
-We focus on MINT offers and look at how and at which locations this target group(s) can be reached.
-The second part of the article deals with the role of the easy-to-ignore groups in the work of zdi.NRW: Who are the groups that we are not yet reaching with our STEM offers and how can we change this?
+We focus on MINT offerings and look at how and in which places these target group(s) can be reached.
+The second part of the article is about the role of the easy-to-ignore groups in the work of zdi.NRW: Who are the groups that we are not yet reaching with our MINT offerings and how can we change this?
 In the third part we show approaches and practical examples of how outreach MINT education can succeed in the zdi context and which steps will be necessary for this.

 You can download the full text as a PDF here: